Screenshot of my real-time strategy game engine featuring fog of war and several units.

 I recorded a short video demonstrating some unit movement and the real time quadtree partitioning and pathfinding in action.
 As you may observe, it is still very early in its development but the basics are already there.

-The source code is open and public in this Gitlab repository.
+The source code is free software, published under the GPLv3 license.
+Find it in this repository.